Frequently Asked Questions

 If you do earn credits while in your grace period, you are allowed to carry over up to and including a maximum of 40 primary credits.

-7. What happens if I can't manage to earn the required number of credits in the window?
+7. What happens if I can't complete the required number of credits in the window?

 There is a process in place for this.
 Please refer to the section "Extenuating Circumstances" under the Continuing Education navigation heading.